 Join us on our journey planning an Aboriginal Cultural Centre for PAE

-We have been working closely with local Aboriginal Custodians, including our Aboriginal Advisory Panel, to create a shared vision for a new Aboriginal Cultural Centre in Yerta Bulti, the heart of Port Adelaide.
+We have been working closely with local Aboriginal Custodians, including the Aboriginal Advisory Panel, to create a shared vision for a new Aboriginal Cultural Centre in Yarta Puulti, the heart of Port Adelaide.

 In March 2022 Council endorsed a Concept Plan and Business Case for the project, and agreed to start on detailed designs.
 The occasion was momentous with Project Custodian Group members present, some of whom have been actively advocating for a Centre for over twenty years.

-Find out more about the project below and continue down the page to share your vision for the Cultural Centre, you can add this as public or private.
+Find out more about this project below and continue down the page to share your vision for the Cultural Centre.
+You can add this as public or private feedback.